Walrus Behavior-AnimalBehaviorCorner

 If they are sleeping on land, they will often dig a small pit to lie in.
 In the water, they will usually just drift with the currents.

-3. Walrus Behavioral Adaptations
+3. Walrus Behavior Adaptations

 The walrus is a large marine mammal with several adaptations that help it to survive in its frigid Arctic habitat.